faramarzzareian/gamesalespred/README.md

 # Video Game Sales Prediction - ML Project
+The Project is Coded for Machine learning Course and it is studied by (Prof.Lorenzo Rosasco, Prof.Alessandro Verri) in Univerity of Genova,italy 2018/2019

 This project is a machine learning about  predicting  the video games sales which is coded in python.

 project is a supervised-Regression.